martin-olivier/airgorah/README.md

 ## Documentation

-The documentation of this project are available on the [wiki](https://github.com/martin-olivier/airgorah/wiki)
+The documentation of this project is available on the [wiki](https://github.com/martin-olivier/airgorah/wiki) page.

 ## License